 Yoanna specialises in Georgian music.
 She sings Georgian traditional songs, accompanying herself on a traditional Georgian instrument called ‘chonguri’.
 She performs Georgian classical songs and operatic arias from 19th and 20th centuries.
 Currently, she is working on a programme with undiscovered songs by Georgian composers in arrangements involving traditional Georgian instruments.
 She also collaborates with Georgian contemporary composers.

-Yoanna performs this diverse repertoire in eight languages: in Polish, Georgian, Mingrelian, Russian, English, French, German and Latin.
+Yoanna performs this diverse repertoire in eight languages: in Polish, Georgian, Mingrelian, Ukrainian, Russian, English, French, German and Latin.
 Apart from native Polish, she speaks fluent English, Russian and French, and she communicates in Georgian.

 More information about Yoanna’s recent music projects can be found in the photo gallery.

 Yoanna is also active in the social spheres.
 In Tbilisi, she organises music and cultural activities with the aim of strengthening ties between Georgia and Poland.
 In 2018, she initiated and run a series of events promoting the works of Konstanty Gorski in Georgia.
 The project was implemented by the Creative and Active TAK!
 Association from Cracow, where Yoanna is a Board Member, in cooperation with Tbilisi-based Polish diaspora organisations; and funded by the Chancellery of the Senate of the Republic of Poland.
 As part of the project, Yoanna organised a gala concert on the occasion of the 100th Anniversary of Poland Regaining Independence, which turned out to be the largest event of the Polish diaspora in Caucasus.